MicrosoftDocs/winrt-api/windows.ui.core/coredispatcher_runasync_447339746.md

 To spin off a worker thread from the UI thread, do not use this method ([CoreDispatcher.RunAsync](coredispatcher_runasync_447339746.md)).
 Instead, use one of the [Windows.System.Threading.ThreadPool.RunAsync](../windows.system.threading/threadpool_runasync_514988780.md) method overloads.

-Once the CoreDispatcher starts shutting down, this method will complete successfully, but not run the provided callback on the UI thread.
-To detect this case, use the [CoreDispatcher.TryRunAsync](CoreDispatcher.TryRunAsync) method instead.
+This method completes successfully when the CoreDispatcher starts to shut down, but does not run the specified callback on the UI thread.
+Use [CoreDispatcher.TryRunAsync](CoreDispatcher.TryRunAsync) if you need to detect this case.

 ### Await a UI task sent from a background thread